opendocsg/slw-judgments-backfill/2012_SGHCR_3/report.md

  The circumstances must be such as to make it unfair for the creditor to be paid his claim without allowing that of the debtor if and so far as well founded and thus to raise an equity against the creditor or, as it has been expressed, impeach his title to be paid.

-The doctrine of equitable set-off has been accepted by the Singapore Court of Appeal in _Pacific Rim Investments Pte Ltd v Lam Seng Tiong & Anor_ [1995] 2 SLR(R) 643.
+The doctrine of equitable set-off has been accepted by the Singapore Court of Appeal in _Pacific Rim Investments Pte Ltd v Lam Seng Tiong & Anor_ <span class="citation">[1995] 2 SLR(R) 643</span>.

 22     Therefore, the substantive equitable set-off is, in one respect, narrower than the legal set-off.
 While the legal set-off allows for the aggregation of cross-claims that may be entirely unrelated, the substantive equitable set-off requires the two claims to be “closely connected”.
 However, in other respects, the substantive equitable set-off is broader than its common law cousin.
 For instance,